DRIEMS University: Affiliation

 From 1999 to 2003 it was affiliated to Utkal University for its engineering & management programmes.
 From 2004 till it attained university status in 2023, it was affiliated to the Biju Patnaik University of Technology.

+It is also part of the Association of Indian Universities.

 Recognition & Accreditation

 It has been recognized with the highest ‘A’ grade by NAAC.
 It is an ISO 9001:2008 certified institution.
 Moreover, DRIEMS has earned the ISTE Best Engineering College award in 2018 and the Best Student Chapter award in 2019.